csc-training/nomad-school-paphos/docs/01-parallel-programming.md

 - Large fraction of transistors dedicated to the mathematical operations and less to contorl and caching
 - Individual core is less powerful, but there can be thousands of them
-- CPU host is needed for running in the GPU
 </div>

 # CPU vs GPU